Baby Bulls Blood Beets

 Bull's Blood beets are available year-round.

-Bull's Blood beets are a multipurpose variety of beets grown mostly for their greens.
-The beets are harvested as a secondary crop.
-They are also marketed as "Ornamental Beets" for their intense red foliage.
-Baby Bull's Blood beets are harvested young because the larger beets are not considered fit for culinary use.
-Most commercial growers cultivate Bull's Blood beets for both baby leaf and mixed salad leaves.
+Bull's Blood beets are a multipurpose variety of beet; grown first for their greens with their roots being harvested as a secondary crop.
+They are also sometimes marketed as "Ornamental Beets," for their intense red foliage.
+Baby Bull's Blood beets are harvested young as the larger beets are not considered fit for culinary use.
+Most commercial growers cultivate Bull's Blood beets for either baby leaf use in salads or micro bulls blood beet greens.
 Leaves can be harvested as early as one month after planting.

 The juice of the Bull's Blood beets is used to make the only red food coloring allowed by law in Sweden.

-Bull's Blood beets are variety developed circa 1840 by Kees Sahin in the Netherlands from the French heirloom variety, Crapaudine, considered to be the oldest beet still in existence.
+Bull's Blood beets were developed circa 1840 by Kees Sahin in the Netherlands.
+The Bull's Blood beet variety was created using what is considered to be the oldest beet still in existence, Crapaudine, the French heirloom variety.
 Bull's Blood beets were originally developed for their foliage.
 They have been listed in British seed catalogs since the pre-1900's Victorian era.
 Though considered a cool season crop, Bull's Blood beets are heat tolerant, allowing for versatile growing regions and seasons throughout the Northern Hemisphere.

 Recipes that include Baby Bulls Blood Beets.
 One is easiest, three is harder.

 Someone spotted Baby Bulls Blood Beets using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.